 Historical Cost:

-The consideration received to assume an obligation, which isthe value of the other consideration received at the time the responsibility or obligation incurred or cash or cash equivalents, is referred to as historical cost.
+The consideration received to assume an obligation, which is the value of the other consideration received at the time the responsibility or obligation is incurred or cash or cash equivalents, is referred to as historical cost.

-The costs that the entity will pay in fulfilling the commitments indicated by the liability, provided that it does so in the least expensive way possible.
+The entity will pay the costs of fulfilling the commitments indicated by the liability, provided that it does so in the most cost-effective manner possible.

 Market Value:

-In an arm’s length transaction, market value for liabilities is the price for which the liability might be resolved between educated, willing parties.
+In an arm’s-length transaction, the market value for liabilities is the price at which the liability might be resolved between educated, willing parties.

 Cost of Release: